-You shouldn’t have to compromise on comfort or spend a lot to keep your home at a refreshing temperature during summer weather.
+You shouldn’t have to sacrifice comfort or drain your wallet to keep your home at a refreshing setting during muggy weather.

-But what is the right temp, exactly?
-We go over advice from energy professionals so you can select the best setting for your house.
+But what is the ideal temp, exactly?
+We go over advice from energy specialists so you can choose the best temperature for your house.

-Here’s what we recommend for the most energy-efficient setting for air conditioning in Elk River.
+Here’s what we advise for the most energy-efficient setting for air conditioning in Elk River.